-Time to Move Those Chickens to the Backyard
+Time to Move Those Laying Hens to the Coop

 When your chicks are about six weeks old, they should be ready to go into the coop.
 When moving the chicks to the coop, make sure that you continue to provide heat for the first few days to weeks.

-At this point, I would probably not introduce the chicks to the rest of your full-grown flock if you already have an established flock.
+At this point, I would probably not introduce the chicks to the rest of your full-grown flock if you already have an established flock of laying hens.
 I have an interim coop for chicks from about 6 weeks to about four months.
 When they are four months, they are about full-size.
 This is when I introduce the chicks to the rest of the flock.

 You will notice that pecking order is a real thing.
 When you introduce chicks to an established flock, the new chicks will end up at the bottom of the pecking order, especially if they are smaller than the full-grown birds.